yoyoberenguer/Water-Ripple-Effect/README.md

    Result : Slow method and not usable for real time rendering with python with screen dimension above 100 x 100 pixels!.
-   This method works fine with the cython over 600 x 600 pixels

-#### Second method
 2. Numpy arrays